 - Bring a list of written questions to your appointment

 - You may not be able to get all the details, but the more information you have, the more your genetic counselor can help.

 Is my genetic information protected?

 Yes.
 Many people are not aware that both federal and state laws are in place to protect personal genetic information.
 Although these laws do not address genetic privacy across the board, they provide many important protections.

 Genetic counseling is typically covered by medical insurance.
 However, it is important to check with your insurance company to find out about your specific coverage.

 Is genetic testing covered by health insurance?

-In many cases, health insurance will cover the costs of genetic testing when it is recommended by a physician or other health care provider.
+In many cases, health insurance will cover the costs of genetic testing.
 However, insurance companies have different policies about which tests are covered.
 Some insurers have specific requirements about what reasons for testing, or indications, qualify for coverage.
 It is important to check with your insurance company about coverage for a particular genetic test.

 How do I find a genetic counselor in my area?

 Often the best way to find a genetic counselor is by talking with your doctor.
 You can also find genetic counselors in your area by going to the National Society of Genetic Counselors website and using the Find a Genetic Counselor tool.
 You can easily search for a genetic counselor by name, location, or even by area of specialty.